icc-canoo/handbook/docs/where-we-work.md

 You're welcome to use the office whenever you like, and we will require you to come in at least two days per week if you live within a reasonable commuting distance.

-## Ottawa and Montréal Hubs
+## Ottawa Hub
-If you live in Ottawa or Montréal, or if you're passing through for work, you can enjoy co-working spaces we rent there.
+If you live in Ottawa, or if you're passing through for work, you can enjoy co-working spaces we rent there.

 ## Your place (in Canada)
 Remote work is obviously not a fad and we're fine for you to work from home.
 We provide a $75/month stipend to compensate you for use of your home internet and personal mobile phone, whether you work from home or not.